 Our debt securities, including the 2023 Notes, are obligations exclusively of the Company and not of any of our subsidiaries.
-None of our subsidiaries is a guaranter of our debt securities and our debt securities are not required to be guaranteed by any subsidiaries we may acquire or create in the future.
+None of our subsidiaries is a guarantor of our debt securities and our debt securities are not required to be guaranteed by any subsidiaries we may acquire or create in the future.
 Except to the extent we are a creditor with recognized claims against our subsidiaries, all claims of creditors of our subsidiaries will have priority over our equity interests in such subsidiaries (and therefore the claims of our creditors, including holders of our debt securities) with respect to the assets of such subsidiaries.
-Even if we are recognized as a creditor of one or more of our subsidiaries, our claims would still be effectively subordinated to any security interests in the assets of any such subsidiary and to any indebtedness or other liabilities of any such subsidiaries shat we may in the future acquire or establish.
+Even if we are recognized as a creditor of one or more of our subsidiaries, our claims would still be effectively subordinated to any security interests in the assets of any such subsidiary and to any indebtedness or other liabilities of any such subsidiary senior to our claims.
+Consequently, out debt securities are structurally subordinated to all indebtedness and other liabilities of any of our subsidiaries and any subsidiaries that we may in the future acquire or establish.
 As of September 30, 2018, there was \$110.0 million outstanding under the Credit Facility.
 Borrowings under the Credit Facility are the obligation of Business Loan, and are structurally senior to our debt securities, including the 2023 Notes.
-In addition, our subsidiaries may incur substantial additional indebtedness in the future, all of which would be structurally senior to our debt securities, including the 2023 Notes.
+In addition, our subsidiaries may incur substatial additional indebtedness in the future, all of which would be structurally senior to our debt securities, including the 2023 Notes.